TAIsRich/chuwa0116/ShortQuestions/hw6.md

 ## 20. What is threadLocal ?
 Java ThreadLocal is used to create thread local variables.
 We know that all threads of an Object share it’s variables, so the variable is not thread safe.
 We can use synchronization for thread safety but if we want to avoid synchronization, we can use ThreadLocal variables.

+## 21. Type the code by your self and try to understand it.
+in Coding/multi_thread_practice

 ## 23. write a code to create 2 threads, one thread print 1,3,5,7,9, another thread print 2,4,6,8,10.
 in Coding/multi_thread_practice/waitNotify/OddEvenPrinter